profi200/open_agb_firm/README.md

 ## Known issues
 This section is reserved for a listing of known issues.
 At present only this remains:
 * Sleep mode is not fully implemented.
-* Save type detection may still fail for certain EEPROM save types.
+* Save type detection may still fail for certain games using EEPROM.
 * No settings (including brightness control), no cheats and other enhancements.

 If you happen to stumble over another bug, please open an issue in the [official open_agb_firm repo on GitHub](https://github.com/profi200/open_agb_firm/issues) or contact me via other platforms.